fedora-infra/python-fedora/doc/service.rst

         person.jsonProps = {'Person': ['addresses']}
         return dict(myself=person}

-Now, when someone requests json data from my_info, they should get back a record for person that includes a property addresses.
+Now, when someone requests JSON data from my_info, they should get back a record for person that includes a property addresses.
 Addresses will be a list of address records associated with the person.